Advanced Education Program in Pediatric Dentistry

 Program Length and Number of Positions

 This is a 24-month program commencing on July 1 of each year.
-Six new positions will be offered this year (2023).
+Six new positions are offered each year.

 Program Type